 Once your top sheet - the "hanger sheet" is in place, you can open the upper bale and slip in 3-6 additional sheets of tympan, or perhaps a single piece of heavy thick hard "pressboard" and a few sheets of oiled tympan, and perhaps a sheet or two of hard coated "book paper" and lastly, perhaps a sheet of something thin - a 20# bond or some 9# onionskin.

 Do NOT use any sort of cardboard for packing - except in special situations.

 Generally speaking, chipboard is too soft and too impressible.
 Using cardboard can overload your packing and lock up your press.
 Stick with hard paper* and adjust the amount carefully, and you will get a good impression and avoid damage to your press.

 This is a good starting point for setting the impression for each particular job.
 Printing on thick paper requires less packing, printing on thinner paper - or printing a large full form - will require more packing.

 Note: If your press requires considerably more packing to get a sharp clear impression - or "punches" the image with this amount of packing, you may want to look at adjusting your platen height - see "leveling your platen"

 Beware of the "soft packing".
 It may force a deep impression, but can also lead to quite literally breaking your press.
-When soft packing is compressed during the printing cycle, it absorbs energy and produces a "spring-back" effect which can cause your platen, form and bed to "lock up" whereby it is nearly impossible to get it free of impression simply because the packing compressed too much.
+When soft packing is compressed during the printing cycle, it absorbs energy and produces a "spring-back" effect which can cause your platen, form and bed to "lock up" on full impression.
+If that happens, it may be nearly impossible to get it free of impression simply because the packing compressed too much.